Pathophysiology of Alpha-1 Antitrypsin Deficiency

 Patients with unexplained bronchiectasis or liver disease

+Screening is usually done with genotyping.
 Diagnosis is confirmed by identifying serum alpha-1 antitrypsin levels < 80 mg/dL (< 15 micromol/L) if measured by the radial immunodiffusion method or levels < 50 mg/dL (< 9 micromol/L) if measured by nephelometry.
-Patients with low levels should have confirmation by genotyping.

 Treatment of pulmonary disease is with purified human alpha-1 antitrypsin (60 mg/kg IV over 45 to 60 minutes given once a week or 250 mg/kg over 4 to 6 hours given once a month [pooled only]), which can maintain the serum alpha-1 antitrypsin level above a target protective level of 80 mg/dL (35% of normal).
 Because emphysema causes permanent structural change, therapy cannot repair damaged lung structure or improve lung function but is given to halt progression.
 Treatment is expensive and is therefore reserved for nonsmoking patients who have two abnormal alleles, mild to moderately abnormal pulmonary function, and confirmation of diagnosis by low serum alpha-1 antitrypsin levels.
 It is not indicated for patients who have severe disease or for patients in whom one or both alleles are normal.

-Smoking cessation Smoking Cessation Most smokers want to quit and have tried doing so with limited success.
-Effective interventions include cessation counseling and drug treatment, such as varenicline, bupropion, or a nicotine... read more , use of bronchodilators, and early treatment of respiratory infections are particularly important for patients with alpha-1 antitrypsin deficiency and emphysema.
+Smoking cessation Smoking Cessation Most people who smoke want to quit and have tried doing so with limited success.
+Effective interventions include cessation counseling and pharmacologic treatment, such as varenicline, bupropion... read more , use of bronchodilators, and early treatment of respiratory infections are particularly important for patients with alpha-1 antitrypsin deficiency and emphysema.

 For severely impaired people < 60 years, lung transplantation Lung and Heart-Lung Transplantation Lung or heart-lung transplantation is an option for patients who have respiratory insufficiency or failure and who remain at risk of death despite optimal medical treatment.
-The most common... read more should be considered.
-Lung volume reduction in treating the emphysema of alpha-1 antitrypsin deficiency is controversial.
+(See also Overview... read more should be considered.
+Lung volume reduction in treating the emphysema of alpha-1 antitrypsin deficiency is controversial; outcomes are inferior to patients without alpha-1 antitrypsin deficiency.

 Treatment of liver disease is supportive.
 Enzyme replacement does not help because the disease is caused by abnormal processing rather than by enzyme deficiency.
 Liver transplantation Liver Transplantation Liver transplantation is the 2nd most common type of solid organ transplantation.
 (See also Overview of Transplantation.)
 Indications for liver transplantation include Cirrhosis (70% of transplantations... read more may be used for patients with liver failure.